Batak Costume and Dress

-An important ceremonial textile in Toba tribes, the ulos ragi hotang from the Balige area south of Lake Toba was one of the most significant ceremonial textiles, traditionally given by the bride's family to either the groom or his father.
+An essential ceremonial textile in Toba tribes, the ulos ragi hotang from the Balige area south of Lake Toba was one of the most significant ceremonial textiles, traditionally given by the bride's family to either the groom or his father.

 Batak Ulos Textiles

-Trade places, on the other hand, can be found in Pematang Siantar and Balige..
+Trade places, on the other hand, can be found in Pematang Siantar and Balige.
 Also widely available in Tomok and Tuktuk are tourist shops and artisan markets where Ulos can be purchased by the pound.